API Key Restrictions

 Beyond rate limiting, you can limit the maximum number of hits an API key can retrieve in one call.
 The default value is

-0 (unlimited, which is technically 1000).
-Just like rate limiting, this parameter can protect you from external attempts to crawl your entire index by bulk querying.
+0 (unlimited, which is technically up to 1,000 hits).
+As with rate limiting, this parameter can protect you from external attempts to crawl your entire index by bulk querying.

-It’s possible to set the number of seconds that a key will remain valid.
-Temporary API keys can be used to grant temporary access to your data.
+You can set the validity duration of a key (in seconds).
+Short-lived API keys are useful to grant temporary access to your data, for example, during demos.
 The default value is

 You can define a list of referrers authorized to query the API with a given key.
 If unspecified or empty, it defaults to any referrer.